-The provider had ensured that there was a management structure in place that was led by a person in charge.
+The provider had ensured that there was a management structure in place that was led by a person in charge, and a team leader.
 There was a strong management team presence, and in general, this led to the effective delivery of care.
 The provider had completed the required reviews and reports focusing on the quality and safety of care provided in the centre as per the regulations.
 The inspector noted that an annual review of quality and safety of care and support in the centre had also been carried out and that residents and their representatives had been consulted.
 Actions had been identified following these, and there were appropriate systems in place that ensured that identified actions were being addressed.
-The most recent audit had been completed in April, and there was evidence of identified actions being addressed promptly.